 Lakewood & Longmont CO

 Depression manifests in ways that are often hard to notice.
 In addition to profound feelings of sadness and emptiness, you may be feeling unusually angry and irritable—every little thing seems to get under your skin or make you snap.
 Maybe you’ve experienced changes in your appetite or sleep habits.
 Perhaps you’ve withdrawn from your social life and find yourself saying no to outings with friends and family.
+Postpartum depression is coming after childbirth.

 Depression Can Stem From Trauma, Grief, And Other Issues